 Articles and artworks from the site have been widely reused under licence by schools, colleges, universities, exam boards, scientific organizations, environmental groups, and educational publishers.
 They've been cited by dozens of books and over 2000 academic papers and patents.

-In 2011, I added a Facebook page to the site, where I publish fun science snippets several times a month.
+In 2011, I added a Facebook page to the site, where I publish fun science snippets from time to time.